Zscaler (NASDAQ:ZS) Releases Q4 2021 Earnings Guidance

 Zscaler (NASDAQ:ZS) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of 0.080-0.090 for the period, compared to the Thomson Reuters consensus estimate of $0.090.
 The company issued revenue guidance of $185 million-$187 million, compared to the consensus revenue estimate of $173.89 million.Zscaler also updated its FY 2021 guidance to 0.470-0.470 EPS.

-Zscaler (NASDAQ:ZS) last released its quarterly earnings data on Monday, May 24th.
-The company reported $0.15 earnings per share for the quarter, beating analysts’ consensus estimates of $0.07 by $0.08.
+Zscaler (NASDAQ:ZS) last posted its quarterly earnings data on Monday, May 24th.
+The company reported $0.15 EPS for the quarter, topping the consensus estimate of $0.07 by $0.08.
 The firm had revenue of $176.40 million during the quarter, compared to analyst estimates of $163.73 million.
-Zscaler had a negative return on equity of 34.31% and a negative net margin of 35.71%.
-The business’s quarterly revenue was up 59.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.07 earnings per share.
-On average, equities research analysts anticipate that Zscaler will post -1.51 earnings per share for the current year.
+Zscaler had a negative net margin of 35.71% and a negative return on equity of 34.31%.
+Zscaler’s revenue was up 59.6% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.07 EPS.
+On average, equities research analysts anticipate that Zscaler will post -1.51 earnings per share for the current fiscal year.

 Zscaler Company Profile